 Topics Map > Teaching & Learning > Learning Environments > Computer Labs

-How do I request software to be installed in a classroom or computer lab?
+How do I request software to be installed in a classroom, computer lab, or the Virtual Computer Lab?

 Many instructors have found it useful to have software and data files installed on our network servers for their students to use.
 The Academic Computing and Communications Center will work with faculty and departments to make such arrangements.

 - For Fall Semester 2020, the software installation request submission time frame ends August 14th, 2020

 - For Spring Semester 2021, the software installation request submission time frame ends November 20th, 2020